cysouw/diathesis/text/c03_prepositions.md

 - Temporal prepositional phrases
     - questioned by *wann?* 'when'
     - replaceable by proforms *dann/damals* 'then'
-    - repleceable by temporal adverbs like *gestern* 'yesterday' or *morgen* 'tomorrow'.
+    - replaceable by temporal adverbs like *gestern* 'yesterday' or *morgen* 'tomorrow'.
 - Manner prepositional phrases
     - questioned by *wie?* 'how'
     - replaceable by proforms *so* 'thus'
-    - repleceable by manner adverbs like *schnell* 'quickly' or *viel* 'a lot'.
+    - replaceable by manner adverbs like *schnell* 'quickly' or *viel* 'a lot'.
 - Purpose/cause prepositional phrases
     - questioned by *warum?* 'why'
     - replaceable by proforms *deshalb/darum* 'therefore'.